Aiven-Open/aiven-kafka-restore/README.md

   5. Either configure consumers (re-)start from the latest offset.
   6. If consumer location needs to be adjusted and one has the offset information, the offset difference can be applied to adjust consumer start location.
   7. Once the consumers are running, you can (re-)enable producers as well.

+## Trademarks

+Apache Kafka, Apache Kafka Connect are either registered trademarks or trademarks of the Apache Software Foundation in the United States and/or other countries.